-- (i) Both the question papers will be of the objective type (multiple choice questions). - (ii) The General Studies Paper-II of the Civil Services (Preliminary) Examination will be a qualifying paper with minimum qualifying marks fixed at 33%. - (iii) The question papers will be set both in Hindi and English. - (iv) Details of the syllabi are indicated in Part A of Section III. - (v) Candidates must write the papers in their own hand.
-In no circumstances will they be allowed the help of a scribe to write the answers for them.
-However, Low Vision candidates (minimum 40% impairment) will be allowed to write the examination with the help of a scribe.
-Low Vision candidates will also be allowed an extra time of forty minutes for each paper @ twenty minutes per hour.
-Each paper will be of two hours duration.
+(i) Both the question papers will be of the objective type (multiple choice questions).

+- (ii) The General Studies Paper-II of the Civil Services (Preliminary) Examination will be a qualifying paper with minimum qualifying marks fixed at 33%. - (iii) The question papers will be set both in Hindi and English. - (iv) Details of the syllabi are indicated in Part A of Section III. - B. MAIN EXAMINATION: - (A) The written examination consisting of the following papers:-